avibn/telegram-downloader/README.md

 This project is a Telegram bot designed for personal use, leveraging the [local Telegram Bot API server](https://github.com/tdlib/telegram-bot-api) to download large video files sent or forwarded to the bot, directly to a specified local directory.

 It's a simple solution that doesn't require a desktop or graphical client, and maintains the original file name.
 It's particularly useful for forwarding large video files 🎬 to download onto a NAS system.

+## Telethon Version<a name = "telethon_version"></a>

+I initially rewrote the bot using [Telethon](https://docs.telethon.dev), which offers more control over the download process.
+With Telethon, you could potentially track download progress or stop downloads midway, but these features aren’t fully implemented yet.

+Despite this, I decided to stick with the **Bot API** version for its faster download speeds, even though it means giving up some of that control.

+If you’re still interested in exploring the Telethon version, it’s available on the [telethon-migrate branch](https://github.com/avibn/telegram-downloader/tree/telethon-migrate).

 ## Getting Started<a name = "getting_started"></a>